-(CCR) Drug Medi-Cal services are provided hereunder), as required by all Federal, State, and local laws, ordinances, rules, regulations, manuals, guidelines, and directives, which are applicable to Contractor's facility(ies) and services under this Agreement.
+- A. Contractor shall obtain and maintain in effect during the term of this Agreement, all licenses, permits, registrations, accreditations, and certificates (including, but not limited to, certification as a Drug Medi-Cal provider if Title 22 California Code of Regulations (CCR) Drug Medi-Cal services are provided hereunder), as required by all Federal, State, and local laws, ordinances, rules, regulations, manuals, guidelines, and directives, which are applicable to Contractor's facility(ies) and services under this Agreement.
 Contractor shall further ensure that all of its officers, employees, and agents, who perform services hereunder, shall obtain and maintain in effect during the term of this Agreement all licenses, permits, registrations, accreditations, and certificates which are applicable to their performance hereunder.
-A copy of such documentation shall be provided to the Alcohol, Drug, and Mental Health Services (ADMHS) Alcohol and Drug Program, upon request.

-- B. In the event license/certification status of a staff member cannot be confirmed, the staff member shall be prohibited from providing services under this Agreement. - C. If Contractor is a participant in the Drug Medi-Cal program, Contractor shall keep fully informed of all current guidelines disseminated by the Department of Health Care Services (DHCS), Department of Public Health (DPH) and Department of Social Services (DSS), as applicable, including, but not limited to, procedures for maintaining Drug Medi-Cal certification of all its facilities. - D. Contractor shall follow the pre-registration requirements for new alcohol and other drug (AOD) counselors in California.
-California law requires registration and certification of individuals providing AOD counseling services, as specified in Title 9 CCR, Division 4, Chapter 8, Sections 13000 et seg (This new requirement does NOT apply to counselors already registered with or certified by State approved and nationally-accredited agencies, or to interns registered with the California Board of Psychology or the California Board of Behavioral Sciences, in accordance with Title 9 CCR, Section 13015).
+A copy of such documentation shall be provided to the Department of Behavioral Wellness Alcohol and Drug Program, upon request. - B. In the event license/certification status of a staff member cannot be confirmed, the staff member shall be prohibited from providing services under this Agreement. - C. If Contractor is a participant in the Drug Medi-Cal program, Contractor shall keep fully informed of all current guidelines disseminated by the Department of Health Care Services (DHCS), Department of Public Health (DPH) and Department of Social Services (DSS), as applicable, including, but not limited to, procedures for maintaining Drug Medi-Cal certification of all its facilities. - D. Contractor shall follow the pre-registration requirements for new alcohol and other drug (AOD) counselors in California.
+California law requires registration and certification of individuals providing AOD counseling services, as specified in Title 9 CCR, Division 4.
+Chapter 8, Sections 13000 et seg (This new requirement does NOT apply to counselors already registered with or certified by State approved and nationally-accredited agencies, or to interns registered with the California Board of Psychology or the California Board of Behavioral Sciences, in accordance with Title 9 CCR, Section 13015).

-3. REPORTS.
+4. REPORTS.

 - A. TREATMENT PROGRAMS.
 In accepting funds for treatment services, Contractor agrees to submit the following: - Electronic Drug & Alcohol Treatment Access Report (DATAR) for each treatment site, per 45 CFR Section 96.126. - Complete Cal OMS County Admission Forms and Cal OMS County Discharge ii.
 Forms in the County MIS system for each client within 30 days from admission/discharge. - B. PREVENTION PROGRAMS.
-In accepting funds for prevention services from County, Contractor agrees to submit the following reports, to County: - i.
-Monthly CalOMS Pv electronic data.
-Contractor shall document all project activity in CalOMS Pv; - ii.
-Contractor shall enter all service delivery data documenting all activities conducted in support of SPP objectives into CalOMS Pv according to budgeted Center for Substance Abuse Prevention (CSAP) strategy on a minimum of a monthly basis;
+In accepting funds for prevention services from County, Contractor agrees to submit the following reports, to County: - Monthly CalOMS Pv electronic data.
+Contractor shall document all project activity in CalOMS Pv;